Kobe Bryant happy to aid Isaiah Thomas; says he's open book for NBA's players

 When Bryant learned of the death of Thomas' sister Chyna in a car accident just before Game 1 of Boston's opening-round playoff series against Chicago, he called to offer his condolences.

-Thomas, overcome with emotion during the call, shared with Kobe his struggles over whether he should play or be with his family.
+Thomas, overcome with emotion during the call, shared with Bryant his struggles over whether he should play or be with his family.

 "I told him, 'Listen, I don't know whether you should decide to play or not play.
 Obviously none of us can begin to fathom what you are going through right now,'" Bryant said.
 "But then I told him, 'The one bit of advice I would give you is, if you are going to play, then you gotta play.
 Maybe you can find some peace in moments out there.'"